KulkarniAtharva/E-Commerce-Android/README.md

 &nbsp;
 # Part 2 - Android App

-This App is linked to my e-commerce website via a REST API created by me; which is the part 1 of the project.
+This App is linked to my e-commerce website via a REST API created by me; which is the part 1 of the project. <BR>
 Github repo link to part 1 is [here]().

 Built With 🛠